MegaManSec/JoshuaHu/_posts/2023-08-13-nmap-speedup-service-scanning-16x.md

 ---

-In order to determine the service running on a specific port, nmap uses a so-called "service detection probe list" which is located in a file named "nmap-service-probes".
+In order to determine the service running on a specific port, nmap uses a so-called "_service detection probe list_" which is located in a file named "_nmap-service-probes_".

 A probe looks like the following: